WILLIAM D. DAVIS

 Scott Leggett is the Principal of Sugery One, a medical management company that works with outpatient surgical centers throughout California.
 Surgery One’s outpatient surgery centers specialize in various procedures including arthritis/minimally invasive joint replacement, back and neck pain treatment, hand/carpal tunnel, upper extremities, sports medicine, chronic pain management, weight loss/Lap Band® surgery, hernia treatment, general surgery, and ear nose and throat (ENT).

-In addition, Leggett is the co-founder and principal of Global 1, the largest commercially insured medical bundled payment manager in the state of California and amongst the largest in the nation.
-Since 2011, he has been responsible for the company’s operations and development including expanding its network of physicians, surgery centers, and self-insured employers, as well as promoting the benefits of this innovative, cost-effective surgical payment system.
+In addition, Leggett co-founded Global 1, the largest commercially insured medical bundled payment manager in the state of California and amongst the largest in the nation.
+From 2011 to 2022, he was responsible for the company’s operations and development including expanding its network of physicians, surgery centers, and self-insured employers, as well as promoting the benefits of this innovative, cost-effective surgical payment system.

 Leggett has more than 30 years in orthopaedic program management and two decades in ASC management and development.
 Leggett’s experience started in exercise physiology and research, then progressed into developing outpatient orthopaedic therapy clinics.
 He moved into outpatient surgery when he founded a network of physician-owned ambulatory surgery centers.
 His reputationas a respected board member and past-president of the California Ambulatory Surgery Association (CASA) led to the success of many of his state-wide and national programs.